|

 outputs that now

-outputs, soon to be topped with 20 watt power, unfortunately LED power has
+outputs, soon to be topped with 20 watt power.
+LED bulbs have been available in back up torches

 for a while, the bulbs are ultra reliable and offer enormous durations.